GiellaLT

 Check-in rights

-In git, you need to be menber of the team of the git repository (each language) you want to check in files for.
-If you are not, go to the git page for your language (the list is here).
-Look for contact information, and ask the relevant persons for checkin rights.
+In GitHub, you need to have write access to the git repository (one for each language) you want to push changes for.
+If you do not, go to the GitHub page for your language (the list is here).
+Look for contact information, and ask the relevant persons for write access.

 In your home catalogue you have a bash settings file .profile (= standard for users of the giella infrastructure) or perhaps .bashrc for some users.
 Edit this file as follows:

-Open it (with the editor see or your favourite editor):
+Open it (with the editor see/SubEthaEdit (macOS only) or your favourite editor):

 see ~/.profile